Askedio/laravel-soft-cascade/README.md

 # Testing
 I have written some very basic tests, certainly more needs to be done here.
 If you find this useful please help by testing other databases or writing better unit tests because I must move on.

+# Issues & Contributing
+I will be using this with MySQL in a new API so any issues I find related to my use will be resolved.
+If you find an issue with MySQL please report it and I will fix it.

+If you are using another database and have issues please contribute by submitting a pull request.
+I do not have time to test this with other database but assume all would work.